'Most entertaining Champions League game ever!' - Tottenham's progress after VAR drama sends Twitter into frenzy | Goal.com

 'Most entertaining Champions League game ever!' - Tottenham's progress after VAR drama sends Twitter into frenzy

-Social media has been awash with reactions as Tottenham Hotspur progress to the semi-final of the Uefa Champions League despite losing 4-3 to Manchester City in Wednesday's quarter-final return leg.
+Social media has been awash with reactions as Tottenham Hotspur progressed to the semi-final of the Uefa Champions League despite losing 4-3 to Manchester City in Wednesday's quarter-final return leg.

 The seven-goal thriller left football enthusiasts ecstatic as both Premier League sides put in top-level performances at the Etihad Stadium with City leading 3-2 in the first 25 minutes.

-After the restart, Aguero added a fourth for the hosts but Fernando Llorente's goal in the 73rd minute put Mauricio Pochettino's back in contention for qualification before the late drama.
+After the restart, Aguero added a fourth for the hosts but Fernando Llorente's goal in the 73rd minute put Mauricio Pochettino's team back in front on aggregate, before the late drama.

-Raheem Sterling's effort in the stoppage was ruled out for offside by the Video Assistant Referee and Spurs held their nerves until the last minute to book a fixture against LaLiga leaders Barcelona in the semi-final.
+Raheem Sterling's effort in stoppage time was ruled out for offside by the Video Assistant Referee (VAR) and Spurs held their nerves until the last minute to book a fixture against Ajax in the semi-final.

-As expected, the whole scenario and Tottenham's progress at the expense of Pep Guardiola's men has got fans talking on Twitter.
+As expected, this whole scenario and Tottenham's progress at the expense of Pep Guardiola's men has got fans talking on Twitter.

 Lol VAR look what you've done! 😂😂😂 #MCITOT pic.twitter.com/ppkTKi3UUb— Blu (@Blu86600593) April 17, 2019